Accounting History

 ANNOUNCEMENT TO ACCOUNTING HISTORY COMMUNITY

 The award is presented to the author(s) of the article published during the year "which makes the most significant contribution to the accounting history literature".
-We feel sure that you will join us in congratulating Lee and Sandy for this high quality contribution to accounting history scholarship.
+We feel sure that you will join us in congratulating Michele, Laura and Zeila for this high quality contribution to accounting history scholarship.

-The 2022 Robert W. Gibson Manuscript Award is sponsored by the AFAANZ Accounting History Special Interest Group (AHSIG).
+The 2024 Robert W. Gibson Manuscript Award is sponsored by Sage Journals.
 Their sponsorship support is much appreciated.
-Our thanks are also expressed to the members of the AHSIG and Accounting History Editorial Board who submitted votes during the voting process.
+Our thanks are also expressed to the members of the Accounting History Editorial Board and AFAANZ Accounting History Special Interest Group who submitted votes during the voting process.

 Thank you to all who voted and to our diligent Journal reviewers as well as the authors.